SEO and PPC: Pros and Cons

 There are many metrics that you can and should measure regularly, including cost per click (CPC), cost per conversion, and return on ad spend (ROAS).

 Guard Against Click Fraud

 When you pay for digital advertising, you must be sure to guard your investment against click fraud.
 Click fraud costs PPC advertisers $60 billion per year.
 Some unscrupulous advertisers arrange for ads placed on their site to be clicked repeatedly in order to collect payment for the false clicks.
 Other times ads may be targeted by malicious hackers.
 Though many search engines and networks have protections against click fraud, they only detect a fraction of click fraud transgressions.
-You can look to CHEQ, however, for award-winning cybersecurity solutions.
-CHEQ offers the first, cyber-driven platform for the elimination of fraudulent and invalid clicks across all PPC and paid social platforms.
+You can look to CHEQ, however, for award-winning cybersecurity solutions (book a demo here).
+CHEQ offers the first cyber-driven platform for the elimination of fraudulent and invalid clicks across all PPC and paid social platforms.

 Is SEO or PPC Better?

 “Is SEO or PPC better?” is the wrong question.
 They are not mutually exclusive, and most companies can benefit from using both.
 The question is, “When should I use SEO, and when should I use PPC?”
 It depends on the circumstances of your company and what you would like to promote.
 Reread this entire article for a more detailed analysis, but in a nutshell, Consider PPC when: